THE BABY 1973

-They plan to spike her drink, which they do and then kill her.
-Which they try to do, but Baby finds his way down to the cellar, knocks over a jar of preserves and licks his fingers like a happy idiot while Ann resourcefully manages to untie herself with a the jagged teeth of a saw and Ann spirits Baby away in the car, before the women find out she’s escaped.
-When they try to pursue, they find that Ann has slashed their tires.
-Mrs Wadsworth validates Ann’s resilience by saying, “she thinks of everything.”
+They plan to spike her drink, which they do, and then kill her.
+They try to do, but Baby finds his way down to the cellar, knocks over a jar of preserves, and licks his fingers like a happy idiot while Ann resourcefully manages to untie herself with the jagged teeth of a saw and Ann spirits Baby away in the car before the women find out she’s escaped.
+When they try to pursue it, they find that Ann has slashed their tires.
+Mrs. Wadsworth validates Ann’s resilience by saying, “She thinks of everything.”

 And any other men that come their way are either in some way reviled by them and leave or to be discarded or scorned for their maleness.
 Alba seeks to control them using her sexuality, and Germaine seems to have no use for men at all.
 Her slipping into the crib with Baby naked could suggest that she only feels safe with a male who cannot dominate her.

-I adore Ruth Roman, and think she is perfect for this role, as long as Nancy Kelly wasn’t available tee hee….
-Ruth Roman graced the Grande Dame Guignol cinema four times.
-In A Knife For the Ladies 1974, The Baby 1973 The Killing Kind 1973 and Impulse 1974 where William Shatner plays one hell of a psychopath.
+I adore Ruth Roman and think she is perfect for this role.
+Roman graced the Grande Dame Guignol cinema four times.
+In A Knife For the Ladies 1974, The Baby 1973 The Killing Kind 1973, and Impulse 1974 where William Shatner plays one hell of a psychopath.
 All made around the same time in the 70s.
 Roman had done a lot of dramatic work on television in the 60s.
 One episode of The Alfred Hitchcock Hour that left me speechless was ‘What Really Happened’ where Ruth Roman co-stars with Anne Francis.
 A particularly outstanding episode with Gladys Cooper to boot.
-Roman gives a stellar performance as a companion living as an aide in Francis’s house where she’s married to a wealthy stick in the mud, sorehead who’s doting mother (Cooper) lives with them.
+Roman gives a stellar performance as a companion living as an aide in Francis’s house where she’s married to a wealthy stick-in-the-mud, sorehead whose doting mother (Cooper) lives with them.
 Roman poisons the man for being emotionally abusive to her friend and for threatening to throw her and her little son out of the house.
 There is an obvious undercurrent of lesbian romance between the two in the vein of The Children’s Hour.
 It’s stunning and poignant and I plan on doing a post on several of Hitchcock Hours that stand out for me like this one has.

 What’s interesting is the almost exclusively female landscape with Baby as the central orbit.

-It’s also a film where it pits woman against woman for a change.
-The women in peril film with the protagonist being a bit shaded in areas, as we don’t quite know what Ann’s agenda is.
-There’s something a little obsessive, fanatical, peculiar and personalized about her fixation on Baby.
-As she is a social worker with a heavy case load, and only seems to be focusing all her attentions on this one case.
+It’s also a film where it pits women against women for a change.
+The Women in Peril film with the protagonist is a bit shaded in areas, as we don’t quite know what Ann’s agenda is.
+There’s something a little obsessive, fanatical, peculiar, and personalized about her fixation on Baby.
+As she is a social worker with a heavy caseload, and only seems to be focusing all her attention on this one case.
 Ann’s supervisor even voices his concern that she is “devoting herself exclusively to the case.”

 I think to myself that’s your opinion, now shut up and get out of the way for those of us with taste.
-He says she gets laughs when she reacts so intensely to Ann, with her make-up false eyelashes and eyeliner.
-Shelley… it was the 70s… a lot of women painted their faces that way fella.
-I quote from his book- “Roman’s face and wild black tendrils of hair recalls a gorgon and Greek tragedy.”
+He says she gets laughs when she reacts so intensely to Ann, with her make-up false eyelashes, and eyeliner.
+Shelley… it was the 70s… a lot of women painted their faces that way, fella.
+I quote from his book- “Roman’s face and wild black tendrils of hair recall a gorgon and Greek tragedy.”

 What makes us feel ambivalent toward Mrs.Wadsworth is that while, she is horrid and murderous and calculating and ruthless, in an odd way, there is a sense that she does love her son on a level we cannot reach, or the film refuses to reveal intelligibly perhaps to keep the mystery and angst of the narrative going.